Introduction

 is “top-down”, SpaDES is “bottom-up” – withtargets

 , the workflow is entirely defined by the script developer (as in Make).
-This is, they define the connections and the sequence between each “target” (the code sections that call functions and execute operations), when they will be iterated and for “how many times”.
+That is, they define the connections and the sequence between each “target” (the code sections that call functions and execute operations), when they will be iterated and for “how many times”.
 Re-arranging “targets” sequences and iterations may therefore be hard, if the “target” code is not well known/understood.SpaDES is meant to enable mixing-and-matching different modules that share the same inputs/outputs easily – i.e. without having to have deep knowledge of the module code.
 SpaDES will read each module’s metadata and from it deduce the sequence in which modules need to be chained.
 SpaDES will also iterate module code when necessary, following the developer’s “scheduling” instructions.
 The workflow sequence, therefore, arises from the set of modules that is being used1.

 SpaDES has “embedded” metadata – or at least it makes the developer think about it2.
 Each module is defined by listing not only the inputs and outputs, but also their descriptions and types of object class, the module’s description, its operating time scale, package and module dependencies, and much more.
 Some of the metadata is essential to chain modules (lists of inputs and outputs), some is not but can greatly facilitate workflow setup (e.g. declaring module dependencies), while other metadata is simply good to have (e.g. a description of the module).